Vista Outdoor: History

-On October 13, 2020, Vista Outdoor acquired certain assets related to Remington Outdoor Company's ammunition and accessories businesses, including Remington's Lonoke, AR manufacturing facility and the Remington brand and trademarks, for $81.4 million.
+On October 13, 2020, Vista Outdoor acquired certain assets related to Remington Outdoor Company's ammunition and accessories businesses, including Remington's Lonoke, Arkansas, manufacturing facility and the Remington brand and trademarks, for $81.4 million.
 Vista Outdoor used a combination of approximately $51 million of cash on hand and approximately $30 million from its asset-based revolving credit facility to complete this transaction.

 In July 2022, Vista Outdoor announced that it would be acquiring Fox Racing for $540 million.
 The acquisition is expected to close in the second quarter of 2023.
+Later, Vista Outdoor also announced its intent to split into different companies with new names and stock symbol; One company will focus on sporting goods while the other will focus on ammunition and firearms accessories.

 After the resignation of Chris Metz in early 2023, Vista Outdoor board member Gary McArthur was named interim CEO.

+In October 2023, the company announced that it would spin off its outdoor products segment into a separate publicly traded company called Revelyst and its firearms and ammunition business will be sold off to Czech company Czechoslovak Group for a value of $1.91 billion, pending regulatory approval.
+Vista's sale to CSG has been protested by senators JD Vance, John Kennedy, representative Clay Higgins and National Sheriffs' Association.

+In November 2024, Vista Outdoor completed the separation of its outdoor products business into an independent, publicly traded company, Revelyst (NYSE: GEAR), and the shooting products business, known as The Kinetic Group, became a wholly owned subsidiary of Czechoslovak Group for the price of $2.23bn.

+In January 2025, Revelyst was acquired by Strategic Value Partners, LLC in an all-cash transaction based on an enterprise value of $1.125 billion.

 Financial results

 On January 11, 2017, Vista Outdoor disclosed that it expected to record "a material asset impairment charge in its hunting and shooting accessories reporting unit" for the third quarter of its fiscal year 2017.
 Vista reported that "the Company's preliminary analysis indicates the impairment charge will be in the range of $400 million to $450 million."

 For fiscal year 2019, Vista Outdoor had sales of $2.1 billion.
 It lost $648 million.
 Vista reduced its debt load from $738 million to $581 million due to its sale of Savage Arms.